vizui/designpatterns/docs/patterns/help.md

 &nbsp;

 ##### Dotted underlines
-Use this when a term may not be obvious to your target audience.
+Use this for term definitions when a term may not be obvious to your target audience.

 {::nomarkdown}
 <div class="pl-preview">